NFL defends Taylor Swift coverage as Travis Kelce says they’re "overdoing it a bit"

 The Kansas City Chiefs’ official pages have also shared numerous posts about Swift, including temporarily changing their Instagram bio to “The @Chiefs are now 2-0 with @TaylorSwift13 in attendance” (via People).

-The team also reportedly changed their TikTok header, which featured images of Swift.
+The team also reportedly updated their TikTok header, which featured images of Swift.

 However, this recent spotlight on the ‘Anti-Hero’ artist has caused annoyance among some football fans.
-Even Kelce said the NFL was “overdoing it a little bit” with the attention on him and Swift on yesterday’s edition of his podcast, New Heights.
+Kelce himself even said that the NFL was “overdoing it a little bit” with the attention on him and Swift during yesterday’s edition of his podcast, New Heights.

 The NFL has since addressed their Swift-related content in a statement, explaining: “We frequently change our bios and profile imagery based on what’s happening in and around our games, as well as culturally,